 Maybe you are wondering….but where are the Jnats!
 They are to follow, but first I grind the bevel.
-I begin work on the bevel with a rough stone because removing the marks from ura-dashi takes some effort, and the areas tapped out are now showing as low spots on the bevel.
+I begin work on the bevel with a rough stone.
+Removing the marks formed by ura-dashi takes some effort.

 The bevel is hardly flat at this point, mostly because the low grit synthetic stones, while fast cutters, go out of flat very quickly.
 So rather than continue with synthetics I move to oil stones to make the bevel very flat.
 Oil stones retain their flatness very well, even in low grits and so for a blade where flatness is critical they certainly shine.

 It’s critical to keep an eye out for inconsistencies, to highlight low spots I change the direction in which I’m honing.
 I change the angle enough with each grit so that the scratch pattern of each stone is distinguishable.
 In the photo below, I’m pointing out a section which is low.

 Next I work up through to a soft Arkansas stone.
 The finish on the bevel is quite nice at this point.